CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Neural-Symbolic AI
+  - Neural-Symbolic AI for Software Engineering
-  - Data-Centric AI
+  - Data-Centric AI for Systems
   - Programming Languages
-  - Software Engineering
   - Compiler

 # Education to show in About widget